Buprenorphine Addiction

 What treatment options are available for Buprenorphine addiction?

-Overcoming Buprenorphine addiction can feel daunting, but at Banbury Lodge, we provide a compassionate and comprehensive programme designed to support your journey to recovery, both physically and emotionally.
-From the moment you arrive, our goal is to ensure you receive the care and support needed to reclaim your life from addiction.
+Overcoming buprenorphine addiction can feel daunting, but at Banbury Lodge we provide a compassionate and comprehensive programme designed to support your recovery both physically and emotionally.
+From the moment you arrive, our focus is on giving you the care, structure and support needed to begin reclaiming your life from addiction.
+Buprenorphine addiction treatment typically involves a combination of detox, therapy and long-term recovery support tailored to individual needs, ensuring both the physical dependence and underlying causes of addiction are addressed.

 Buprenorphine detox